adithisatish/adithisatish.github.io/about.md

 permalink: /about/
 ---

-## About Me

 I am a Master's student specializing in Data Engineering and Analytics at the Technical University of Munich.
-I am currently working on leveraging LLMs to enhance personalization in tourism recommender systems, at the Chair of Connected Mobility .
+I am currently working on leveraging LLMs to enhance personalization in tourism recommender systems, at the Chair of Connected Mobility.

 ### Education
 - **M.Sc.
 Data Engineering and Analytics**, [Technical University of Munich], [2022-2025]